 Varietal honeys can be as varied and distinct as glasses of Cabernet Sauvignon and Pinot Noir.
-For this Sips and Bites, we’ll be talking with Sola Bee Farms founders Trevor and Claire Tauzer, who produce an array of varietal honeys from sustainably-managed beehives.
-They’ll discuss what goes into making a varietal honey from a single floral source, how sustainable beekeeping is key to the future of agriculture, and what to look for when you taste varietal honeys.
+For this Sips and Bites, Amina Harris, director of the Honey and Pollination Center at the Robert Mondavi Institute, spoke with Sola Bee Farms founders Trevor and Claire Tauzer, who produce an array of varietal honeys from sustainably-managed beehives.
+They discussed how sustainable beekeeping is key to the future of agriculture, and how they collect distinct varietals from various apiaries.

 Trevor Tauzer is the beekeeper and general manager of Tauzer Apiaries/Sola Bee Farms.
 He grew up beekeeping with his father, and has kept bees that have pollinated crops throughout Yolo and surrounding counties.
 In 2002, he left his family farm to attend the University of California, Santa Cruz, then graduated and returned to beekeeping in 2008.
 Trevor created Sola Bee Farms in 2011 to sell their family produced varietal honey directly to customers.
 Trevor enjoys running his 2nd generation family business with his wife Claire, and teaching their 3.5 year old and 1 year old about honey bees.